Friday, 23 March 2018

 1. GNSS module - Telit SL871L or Ublox Neo modules were comparable the choice was made on manufacturer/distributor support for the modules and the aerial tuning and also support for the RM-186 Laird LoRaWAN module.

 2. There are some Inter-Integrated-Circuit bus (I2C) peripherals.
-The Global Navigation Satellite System module was powered off between use is an I2C peripheral.
-A power supply remains connected to the back up pin of the GNSS module so that navigation data is retained.
+The Global Navigation Satellite System module was powered off between use as an I2C peripheral.
+A power supply remains connected to the backup pin of the GNSS module so that navigation data is retained.

 when that module is powered down.

-The aerials are placed at least 1/8th wavelength apart on top of an 0V plane.
+The aerials are placed at least 1/8th wavelength apart on top of a 0V plane.
 The Bluetooth aerial is integrated into the RM-186 Laird wireless module.
-The White area top right has no power planes or circuits tracks as specified by the data-sheet for the module.
+The White area top right has no power planes or circuit tracks as specified by the datasheet for the module.

-• The board is higher density 4 layer 90mm x 45mm whereas the previous board was double sided (100x52mm) giving a safer larger 0V plane area for the aerials that has proven to be not necessary.
-The design has three radio's; LoiRaWAN 868MHz, Bluetooth and GNSS.
-Plus NFC provided by a Coilcraft wound coil mounted on the pins on the bottom left side of the board and facing to the left of the unit.
+• The board is higher density 4 layers 90mm x 45mm whereas the previous board was double-sided (100x52mm) giving a safer larger 0V plane area for the aerials that has proven to be unnecessary.
+The design has three radios; LoiRaWAN 868MHz, Bluetooth and GNSS.
+Plus NFC is provided by a Coilcraft wound coil mounted on the pins on the bottom left side of the board and facing to the left of the unit.

-• Top and bottom have 0V planes with very many vias plus 0V internal plane and 3.3V internal plane has some tracks.
+• The top and bottom have 0V planes with very many vias plus a 0V internal plane and a 3.3V internal plane has some tracks.

 Battery protection + SII S13R1 series

-6. The lower area of the PCB includes a low bias linear power supply with reverse current protect to prevent current from the debug lead flowing into the battery.
-It also has Lithium cell under voltage protection and reverse connection protection.
-The reverse protection provided by a P-channel MOSFET to form a super low drop pseudo diode.
+6. The lower area of the PCB includes a low-bias linear power supply with reverse current protection to prevent current from the debug lead flowing into the battery.
+It also has a Lithium cell under voltage protection and reverse connection protection.
+The reverse protection is provided by a P-channel MOSFET to form a super low drop pseudo diode.

 GNSS power supply is separated from the